MStreet3/depinject/README.md

 }
 ```

-We successfully decoupled the `worker` method from an explicit time intervale by defining a struct called `randInStream` and exposing a public constructor that accepts a heartbeat
+We successfully decoupled the `worker` method from an explicit time duration by defining a struct called `RandInStream` and exposing a constructor that accepts a heartbeat
 channel.

 But at what cost?

-There are a couple of immediate disadvantages to the approach of using _Constructor Injection_ alone particularly in this design where the heartbeat interval itself is _not_ a struct property:
+There are a couple of immediate disadvantages to the approach of using _Constructor Injection_ alone particularly in this design where the time duration itself is _not_ a struct property:

-1. users of `randIntStream` are now responsible for creating and providing a heartbeat channel instead of just a time duration, and
+1. users of `RandIntStream` are now responsible for creating and providing a heartbeat channel instead of just a time duration, and
-2. we have introduced a subtle bug in that a `nil` channel blocks forever and we should therefore supply a reasonable default heartbeat channel (technically since only the constructor is public it will not be possible in this design for an external package to create a `randIntStream` with a `nil` channel, but we'll explore supplying a default in the next section).
+2. we have introduced a subtle bug in that a `nil` channel blocks forever and we should therefore supply a reasonable default heartbeat channel.

 ## Just-In-Time (JIT) Injection